Pawlette/papas_fritas/biggestSmaller/README.md

 - i for index starting from 0 (zero)
 - TemporaryResult = 0

-1. Walk through the digits of the given number from Left to Right, starting from second position i=1
+1. Walk through the digits of the given number from Left to Right, starting from position zero i=0
 2. Is there any smaller digit than me in the following positions? (i+1 TO n-1)?

    2.a No, then move to step 3 (Move to next digit)